 The theme of this project revolves around the St. Croix River, as it is the river that connects our towns and communities.
 The project coincides with the 50th anniversary of the Wild & Scenic Rivers Act protecting the St. Croix Riverway.
 Submissions should be themed around the River – the natural beauty of the river or the history of the river – and can be realist or abstract, photography or a painting.
 There are endless possibilities with this project!

 Please make sure you read Artists Guidelines and Instructions carefully before submitting your application.
+There is $500 available for artists to complete each box.

-Marine on St. Croix Artist Application will be available in July
+Marine on St. Croix Artist Application